brucewlee/lingfeat/README.md

 # LingFeat - Comprehensive Linguistic Features Extraction for Readability Assessment
 ## Overview

-LingFeat is a Python research package for dealing with various handcrafted linguistic features.
+LingFeat is a Python research package for various handcrafted linguistic features.

-LingFeat currently supports 255 linguistic features, divided into five linguistic branches:
+LingFeat currently extracts 255 linguistic features from string input.

+The features can be divided into five broad linguistic branches:
-1. Advanced Semantic (abbrev: AdSem)
-2. Discourse (abbrev: Disco)
-3. Syntactic (abbrev: Synta)
-4. Lexico Semantic (abbrev: LxSem)
-5. Shallow Traditional (abbrev: ShTra)
+1. **Advanced Semantic** (AdSem): for measuring complex meaning structure
+2. **Discourse** (Disco): for measuring textual organization
+3. **Syntactic** (Synta): for measuring the complexity of grammar
+4. **Lexico Semantic** (LxSem): for measuring word/phrasal difficulty
+5. **Shallow Traditional** (ShTra): traditional features/formulas for text difficulty

+## Things to note
-Most of these features are inspired from readability assessment (RA) research, a branch of NLP.
+These features are inspired from readability assessment (RA) research, a time-honored branch of NLP.
+References are listed in this documentation.

+Most of these features are developed for passage-level analysis.
+But sentence input will work fine with the program, too.

 ## Installation